BEEF LIVER BALLS

 It is noted that most dog arthritis is of the form of Osteoarthritis (OA).

 "Osteoarthritis is characterised by low-grade inflammation that leads to progressive degenerative changes in the structure and function of a joint (Beale, 2004).
-In dogs, most OA occurs secondary to joint injury, joint instability or developmental abnormalities of the joint that result in accelerated turnover of the articular cartilage."
+In dogs, most OA occurs secondary to joint injury, joint instability or developmental abnormalities of the joint that result in the accelerated turnover of the articular cartilage."

 SHARK CARTILAGE has high levels of Glucosamine (Glu) and chondroitin

-The reason that is important to dog owners is that Glucosamine (Glu) and chondroitin sulfate (CS) are used for treatment of OA in several species (from human to dogs).
+The reason that is important to dog owners is that Glucosamine (Glu) and chondroitin sulfate (CS) is used for the treatment of OA in several species (from human to dogs).
 And "Glucosamine is an amino-monosaccharide precursor of the disaccharide unit of glycosaminoglycan, which is the building block of proteoglycans, the ground substance of articular cartilage (Bassler et al., 1992).

 Chondroitin sulfate, a polymer of repeating disaccharide units (galactosamine sulfate and glucuronic acid) is the predominant component of articular cartilage and is a natural component of several other body tissues including tendons, bones and vertebral discs" REF 1